Tanawin1701d/vitisUnifiedTutorial/readme.md

 # Hls4ML unified backend tutorial
-- This repository introduce you how to use Vitis unified backend to create full flow platform from HLS4ML to pynq zcu102
+- This repository introduces you how to use Vitis unified backend to create full flow platform from HLS4ML to pynq zcu102

 ## envionment install